avisharma444/StickHeroGame/README.md

 - **Main Class**: `HelloApplication.java` - Run this file to start the game.
 - **Resources**: Contains images, sounds, and other media files.
 - **Serialization**: Save and load game states using serialized objects.
+- **Database**: MySQL integration for user authentication and high score storage.

 ## How to Run
 1. Clone the repository.